zwaldowski/VillainousStyle/README.md

 * Mac OS X 10.5+ (building/running)
 * A version of Xcode that supports "latest iOS" and "latest Mac OS X" options
-*

 Install
 =======

 Clone or download the repository.

+For use in iOS, drag "VillainousStyle iOS.xcodeproj" into your Xcode project, enter the target settings for your application, add libVillainousStyle.a as a dependency, and then add libVillainousStyle.a to your target's "Link Binary with Libraries."

 For use in Mac apps, build the framework using "VillainousStyle Mac.xcodeproj".

-For use in iOS, drag "VillainousStyle iOS.xcodeproj" into your Xcode project, enter the target settings for your application, add libVillainousStyle.a as a dependency, and then drag libVillainousStyle.a into your target's "Link Binary with Libraries."
+You may also follow the above instructions to dynamically build the project, especially with Xcode 4's Git support.

 For both platforms, add "-ObjC -all_load" to your project's "Other Linker Flags".